Project-Launch-Escape/game-design/coordinate-systems.md

 ### Galaxyspace
 This is the coordinate system representing the position in the galaxy.
 It is centered on the center of the galaxy, and the unit is parsec.
 Each star system is one object.

-### Spacecraft behavior
+## Spacecraft behavior
-The spacecraft is calculated in either planetspace, starspace, or galaxyspace, depending on what is the most gravitationally significant body at the moment.
+The spacecraft's position is calculated in either planetspace, starspace, or galaxyspace, depending on what is the most gravitationally significant body at the moment.

 ## The maths
 ### Rendering